aurimas13/BirthdayReminderApp/README.md

 # Datasets
 [(Back to top)](#table-of-contents)

-There are three possible datasets to use with data_20, data_50 and data_80.
-The former might not luckily be run
+There are three possible datasets to use.
+These are [data_20](https://github.com/aurimas13/BirthdayReminderApp/blob/main/Datasets/data_20.csv) of 20 recipients, [data_50](https://github.com/aurimas13/BirthdayReminderApp/blob/main/Datasets/data_50.csv) of 50 recipients and [data_80](https://github.com/aurimas13/BirthdayReminderApp/blob/main/Datasets/data_80.csv) of 80 recipients.

 # Tests
 [(Back to top)](#table-of-contents)